Protesters warned that Iran's security forces may intervene

 'The decision must be implemented'

-Iran's Supreme Leader Ayatollah Seyyed Ali Khamenei said Sunday he supported the government's decision to raise gas prices, Press TV reported, but urged officials not to increase the price of other commodities.
+Supreme Leader Khamenei said Sunday he supported the government's decision to raise gas prices, Press TV reported, but urged officials not to increase the price of other commodities.

 "If the heads of the three branches of the government make a decision [about it], I will support," Khamenei is reported to have said.
 "The decision must be implemented."